aerogear/aerogear-digger/docker/README.md

 The android-sdk will be installed and mounted on a PV (persistent volume in OpenShift) refer to [android-sdk](./android-sdk)

-For configuration of this image :-
+For configuration of this image (N.B.
+This requires the 'Jenkins Kubernetes Plugin') :-

 - Navigate to the Jenkins web console
 - Click on the link Manage Jenkins